upton/iSSH/README.md

 # iSSH
 Auto SSH login managing app for Mac OSX by python. refer to [ssh-auto-login](https://github.com/liaohuqiu/ssh-auto-login), [rumps](https://github.com/jaredks/rumps).
+The app can easy manage your server list, and display on mac statusbar to easy use.

 ===
 How to get it: